See the wilderness that awaits you in the Edge of Appalachia

 All told, more than 100 rare plant and animal species make their home within the preserve system.

-The Edge of Appalachia Preserve has a total of seven miles of hiking trails.
+The Edge of Appalachia Preserve has a total of 9.5 miles of hiking trails.
+Download the Edge of Appalachia trailhead location map.
 Get directions and learn more about the trails:

 You can also play a role in the Conservancy’s long-term success in this region when you make a safe and secure online gift to support our global conservation work.